 MSc Clinical Biochemistry: Career, Skills, Scope, Options, Outlook

-A Master of Science (MSc) in Clinical Biochemistry is a postgraduate degree program that focuses on the use of biochemical techniques and principles in the diagnosis and management of diseases.
+A Master of Science (MSc) in Clinical Biochemistry is a postgraduate degree program that focuses on using biochemical techniques and principles to diagnose and manage diseases.
 The program typically combines coursework with hands-on laboratory experience and may include a research component.

 Students in an MSc Clinical Biochemistry program will learn about a wide range of topics, including: